Skip to content

 Getting Started With Wagtail CMS

 A content management system is a way to manage your digital content (e.g., media, text) on a website.
 The Wagtail CMS is an open-source application developed by Torchbox and international volunteers for the Django Web Framework, a popular web framework that powers many high-profile websites (e.g., Instagram, Mozilla, Bitbucket, The Washington Post).
-If you’re unfamiliar with Django, you can learn more at their website or documentation.
+If you're unfamiliar with Django, you can learn more at their website or documentation .

-To determine if Wagtail is right for you, you can read their guiding principles.
+To determine if Wagtail is right for you, you can read their guiding principles .
 Notice that "Wagtail is not an instant website in a box”.
-If you’re trying to create a website without any coding or administrative configuration, Wagtail is probably not for you.
-However, if you’re looking for a flexible, powerful, open-source Django CMS, Wagtail is an excellent option.
-And if you’re not sure, you can try out Wagtail for free with one-click deployment from GitHub to GitPod.
+If you're trying to create a website without any coding or administrative configuration, Wagtail is probably not for you.
+However, if you're looking for a flexible, powerful, open-source Django CMS, Wagtail is an excellent option.

 Wagtail Pros Include: